austation/opengoon/README.md

 # OpenGoon Project
 Open source tools and code to get gooncode servers working.
-Currently includes an API implementation, along with SQL schema.
+Currently includes an API implementation, along with SQL schema plus event build scripts for TGS.

 # Usage
 Because it's PHP, usage is braindead simple, as long as you have a DB setup.